kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

   - [X] Feature gate (also fill in values in `kep.yaml`).
     - Feature gate name: `CPUManagerPolicyOptions`.
     - Components depending on the feature gate: kubelet
+  - [X] Change the kubelet configuration to set the CPUManager policy to `configurable`
-  - [X] Change the kubelet configuration to set the cpumanager policy option to `reject-non-smt-aligned`
+  - [X] Change the kubelet configuration adding the CPUManager policy option to `reject-non-smt-aligned`
 * **Does enabling the feature change any default behavior?**
-  - Yes, it makes the behaviour of the `cpumanager` static policy more restrictive and can lead to pod admission rejection.
+  - Yes, it makes the behaviour of the CPUManager static policy more restrictive and can lead to pod admission rejection.
 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
   - Yes, disabling the feature gate shuts down the feature completely; alternatively,
   - Yes, through kubelet configuration - switch to a different policy.